Ir3nicuz/EgsEcfEditorApp/Readme.md

 The tool parses the `.ecf` file content line by line and seperates the line content item by item according to the definition and chronologic.
 A fault can depending on its severity lead to a whole bunch of follower errors.
 This is the reason of solving errors from top to bottom.

-In the settings are several behaviour adjustments possible how the tool should handle errors at wrting content to the file:
+In the settings are several behaviour adjustments possible how the tool should handle errors at writing content to the file:
 - `Write only valid items to file` Unchecking this option activates the behaviour that all elements will be written in its current state from within the tool.
 Notice that the file is the persistent storage.
 After loading a file written with this option unchecked several informations and the resulting errors will be gone.
 - `Invalidate parent of invalid item` Checking this option activates the behaviour that error states will be inherited structure upwards.
 A error of a sub element invalidates its containing element upto the root element.
 - `Allow fallback to original data` Unchecking this option activates the behaviour that elements with errors has no permission to try to use the data from the original file.
 In this case a creation error will be reported.
 Notice that even with this option checked the error could occur for newly created elements which have no original data available.